Mindwise

 Please note, this takes approximately 3 minutes to complete online.
 After this has been completed, we will make contact, however if you haven’t heard from us, please email: mindwise@stepstone.org.nz or contact us if you have any questions.

 Or if you prefer, you can download one of the forms below and email it to: mindwise@stepstone.org.nz.
-We welcome any questions from GPs, either via phone: 027 212 6663 or email mindwise@stepstone.org.nz
+We welcome any questions, either via phone: 027 212 6663 or email mindwise@stepstone.org.nz

 • Click here for an MS Word version of the form, or